Fluorescence in situ Hybridization (FISH)

 Trastuzumab therapy inhibits HER2-positive cancers by directing antibodies against the extracellular portion of the HER2 protein.
 Trastuzumab may improve the overall survival rate in individuals with HER2-positive tumors.

-Trastuzumab has a potential for cardiac toxicity along with a high drug cost; therefore, tumors that demonstrate ERBB2 (HER2) gene amplification or protein overexpression (3+ IHC result) must be identified prior to the initiation of therapy.
+Trastuzumab has a potential for cardiac toxicity along with a high drug cost; therefore, tumors that demonstrate ERBB2 (HER2) gene amplification or protein overexpression (3+ IHC result) must be identified before initiating therapy.

-New therapies targeting HER2 include pertuzumab (Perjeta), T-DM1 (Kadcyla), and lapatinib (Tykerb); recent studies have shown that treatment with a combination of trastuzumab and pertuzumab is more effective than trastuzumab alone (in combination with docetaxel) in prolonging survival of breast cancer patients.
+New therapies targeting HER2 include pertuzumab (Perjeta), T-DM1 (Kadcyla), and lapatinib (Tykerb); recent studies have shown that treatment with a combination of trastuzumab and pertuzumab is more effective than trastuzumab alone (in combination with docetaxel) in prolonging the survival of patients with breast cancer.

 Genetics